balu/website/src/cweet/doc.rst

 Operators
 ---------

-Separate operators are used for pointer arithmetic.
 Range operators can be used to specify ranges for iteration or pattern matching.
 The xor operator is :code:`+^` and the character :code:`^` is used for error propagation.

 ::